rolldown/rolldown/web/docs/contrib-guide/benchmark.md

 ## Setup

-Before running the benchmarks, setup the necessary fixtures with:
+Before running the benchmarks, set up the necessary fixtures with:

 ```shell
 # in project root